Higher education providers may offer domestic students either a ‘Commonwealth supported place’ or a ‘fee-paying place’.

 In South Australia and the Northern Territory most domestic undergraduate students will be Commonwealth supported students.

 Commonwealth supported places are not available to international students.

 Only some postgraduate courses are Commonwealth supported for domestic students.
 Most are offered on a fee-paying basis.
-You can check whether the postgraduate course you’re interested in is Commonwealth supported or fee paying in Explore, or contact the university concerned for more information.
+You can check whether the postgraduate course you’re interested in is Commonwealth supported or fee-paying in course search, or contact the university concerned for more information.

 Commonwealth supported students

-Each higher education provider sets its own student contributions for each unit of study, within a range set by the Australian Government.
-Student contributions may therefore vary between higher education providers and courses.
-For more up-to-date information, check the institutions’ websites.
+Each higher education provider sets its own student contribution amounts for each unit of study, within limits set by the Australian Government.
+Student contributions may vary between higher education providers and courses.
+For up-to-date information, check the institutions’ websites.

 |Student contribution table for commencing Commonwealth supported students|

 (humanities, behavioural science, social studies, clinical psychology, foreign languages, visual and performing arts, education, nursing)